dxw/playbook/README.md

 ### Time
 Our working hours are 10:00-18:00, Monday to Friday.
 Some people work different hours by arrangement.
 Anyone is free to do that as long as their hours of work don't make it hard for other people to get things done.

 We have a short stand-up every morning, where we each tell the whole team about a single thing we will get done that day.
 The stand-up is at 10:05.
-If you miss the stand-up, then you are [late](#Lateness).
+If you miss the stand-up, then you are [late](#lateness).

-Most developers have maintenance responibilities, and so work for 1.5 hours in the morning on tickets and the rest of the day on a client project.
+Most developers have maintenance responibilities, which they do during [ticket time](#ticket_time).

 We do our very best to work to a [sustainable pace](#sustainable_pace).
 But sometimes, when we're approaching a firm deadline or a launch, or a client is having an emergency, we work longer hours than normal.
 From time to time, there's an emergency that means we have to work during anti-social hours to solve the problem.
 Neither of these happen very often, but they are a normal part of life at dxw.